Tinram/MySQL-Brute/README.md

 The speed bottlenecks are: the MySQL connect (mysql\_real\_connect()), MySQL spawning only a limited number of threads for connections, and - if not a localhost connection - the network connection.
 (MySQL localhost connection uses a socket instead of TCP/IP.)

-MySQL Brute churns through approximately 20,000 passwords per second on a localhost socket connection - considerably faster than the Bash and Python scripts I tried before creating MySQL Brute (and curiously, even the multi-threaded *Hydra*).
+MySQL Brute churns through approximately 50,000 passwords per second (vanilla Core i3 desktop CPU) on a localhost socket connection - considerably faster than the Bash and Python scripts I tried before creating MySQL Brute (and curiously, even the multi-threaded *Hydra*).
 However, when using a network connection, MySQL Brute is much slower.

 MySQL Brute can be quite easily converted to multi-threading with the OMP library.
 On an intermediate-sized wordlist, the OMP version was 3 seconds faster on the same machine.
 However, with MySQL connections being the bottleneck, and some program instability on large wordlists, I abandoned multi-threading.